iPhone protection

 Lines, black spots, ink-like blotches, dead zones, or discoloration after a dropNo protector purchaseDocument the symptom and move to a test, return, support, or repair path.

 If only one row describes you, buy for that row.
-If two rows conflict, prioritize the higher-risk problem: drop risk means case first; privacy means accepting display tradeoffs; touch or Face ID symptoms mean testing before buying another protector.
+If two rows conflict, prioritize the higher-risk problem: drop risk means case first, privacy means accepting display tradeoffs, and touch or Face ID symptoms mean testing before buying another protector.

 Fit matters more than the hardness claim